 » After Creating a Workspace

-- Terraform Cloud doesn't immediately queue a plan for the workspace.
-Instead, it presents a dialog with shortcut links to either queue a plan or edit variables.
-If you don't need to edit variables, manually queuing a plan confirms that the workspace is ready to run.
+Terraform Cloud presents a dialog with shortcut links to either queue a plan or edit variables.
+If you don't need to edit variables, manually queue a run to prepare your workspace.

 You may also want to:

 - Edit input or environment variables: Input variables define the parameters of a Terraform configuration, and shell environment variables store credentials and customize Terraform's behavior.

 - Edit additional workspace settings: This includes notifications, permissions, and "Run Triggers" to queue runs automatically.

 - Learn more about running Terraform in your workspace: You can use the UI, API, or CLI to manage infrastructure.